srimangithubin/bank-marketing-decision-tree/README.md

 # Bank Marketing Subscription Prediction using Decision Tree Classification

 ## Project Overview

 This project builds an end-to-end **Decision Tree Classification** model to predict whether a bank customer will subscribe to a term deposit.

-The dataset is the **Bank Marketing dataset** from the UCI Machine Learning Repository.
-It is based on direct marketing phone campaigns conducted by a Portuguese banking institution.
+The project uses the **Bank Marketing dataset** from the UCI Machine Learning Repository.
+The dataset is based on direct marketing phone campaigns conducted by a Portuguese banking institution.

-The main goal is to answer this question:
+The main question is:

-> Can we use customer, financial and campaign-related information to predict whether a customer will subscribe to a term deposit?
+> Can customer, financial and campaign-related information be used to predict whether a customer will subscribe to a term deposit?

 This is a **binary classification problem**.